mikeal/ZDAG/README.md

 and they are already ordered, so it's actually ideally prepared for a string compressor.

-This is a separate variant codec because:
+This is implemented as a separate variant codec because:

-* Optionality in choosing the string would break determinism.
+* Optionality in choosing the compression would break determinism.
 * We don't want to turn it on by default because if the values are byte data they may already be compressed or are encrypted.
   This is actually the majority case with blockchain data.